antaldaniel/reprex/content/project/eu-datathon_2021/index.md

 Reprex, a Dutch start-up enterprise formed to utilize open source software and open data, is looking for partners in an agile, open collaboration to win at least one of the three EU Datathon Prizes.
 We are looking for 4.1 [policy partners](#bookmark=id.qsh70q), 4.2 [academic partners](#bookmark=id.3as4poj) and 4.3 a [consultancy partner](#bookmark=id.1pxezwc).

+Our project is based on agile, open collaboration with three types of contributors.

+- *To take part, you should propose the development of an application that links and uses open datasets.* - our [data curator team](#data-curators)

+- *Your application ... is also expected to find suitable new approaches and solutions to help Europe achieve important goals set by the European Commission through the use of open data.*” - this application is developed by our [technology contributors](#tech-team)

+- *Your application should showcase opportunities for concrete business models or social enterprises.* - our [product development team](#product-team) is working to make this happen!

+- We use open source software, open data.
+The applications are hosted on the cloud resources of [Reprex](#reprex), an early-stage technology startup that tries to build a viable, open-source, open-data business model to create reproducible research products.

 ## Mission statement